There are so many things to do in Todos Santos Mexico. It is a gorgeous little Pueblo Magico in the desert of Baja California Sur.

 Cien Palmas is about as central as it gets.
 This is a relatively new place that only recently opened in 2020.
-They have three beautiful casitas that you can rent through Airbnb and they also have a few glamping tents for shorter stays.
+They have three beautiful casitas that you can book and they also have a few glamping tents for shorter stays.

 Cien Palmas is right in the center of town, so you can walk everywhere including to all the local taco spots (check them out below!).
 It is lovely and quiet at night despite being so close to the action (mostly because there isn’t much “action” to speak of in this quiet little town).
 The star-gazing is truly some of the best I’ve ever seen.

 The other thing that makes this place so great is the couple that runs it.
 This is their dream come true.
 They drove their campervan down through the peninsula and fell in love with Todos Santos.

 They wanted a place where they could show people everything that they love about this part of the world and in a way that makes you feel completely at home.

 Check out Casita one here, see casita two here, and casita three here.
 For a fun glamping experience, book their glamping tents here.

 If you want the all-inclusive luxe-resort feeling in Todos Santos, Paradero is the place to book.
 It is the perfect mix of Todos Santos style with laid-back beach vibes alongside absolutely stunning high-end decor.
 It’s relaxing but not rustic.

 The standard rooms have hot tubs out on the patio area.
 Most rooms have hammocks or small outdoor spaces.
 When you look out of your room it looks like it’s just you in the middle of the desert.
 It’s absolute tranquility.